 Suvie Cook Settings

-Bottom Zone: Broil for 15 minutes
+Bottom Zone: Roast at 425°F for 20 minutes

 Top Zone: None

-3) Remove pan from Suvie and transfer to a medium bowl.
+3) Remove pan from Suvie and transfe corn to a medium bowl.
 Add 2 tbsp mayonnaise, ⅛ tsp cayenne pepper, ½ tsp chili powder, 3 tbsp queso fresco, and 1 tsp fresh lime juice.
 Stir to combine and season to taste with salt and pepper.
 Garnish with cilantro leaves and serve.

 Nutrition